Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Introduction

 In applications, the exact reward distribution is rarely known.
-We therefore provide a direct proof that if the mean-reward estimator is locally uniformly asymptotically normal (a mild assumption satisfied by many smooth M-estimators, including GMM and MLE, and by several shrinkage/robust estimators), then the MVN-MMR rule and its regret risk uniformly approximate their exact finite-sample counterparts.
-Consequently, one can plug $\sqrt{n}$-scaled mean estimates into the MVN decision boundaries using a consistent covariance estimate to obtain the AMMR rule that is optimal in the local asymptotic sense, without requiring asymptotic efficiency.
+We therefore provide a proof that the MVN-MMR rule and its regret risk uniformly approximate their exact finite-sample counterparts when the mean-reward estimator is locally uniformly asymptotically normal, a mild assumption satisfied by many smooth M-estimators including GMM and MLE, and by several shrinkage/robust estimators.
+Consequently, one can plug $\sqrt{n}$-scaled mean-reward estimates into the MVN decision boundaries of a consistent covariance estimate.
+This plug-in rule leads to the AMMR rule that is optimal in the local asymptotic sense, without requiring asymptotic efficiency.
 This complements the approach of \citet{Hirano2009} and facilitates operationalization.

 We solve the MVN-MMR problem numerically and plot the resulting MVN-MMR decision boundaries.
 With two arms, the boundaries are linear and coincide with the empirical success rule, regardless of the arm-specific variances.
-With three or more arms and heteroskedastic covariance matrix, the optimal boundaries curve and shrink the region for high-variance arms, formalizing the intuitive idea that higher arm-specific uncertainty requires stronger evidence.
+With three or more arms and non-homoskedastic covariance matrix, the optimal boundaries curve and shrink the region for high-variance arms, formalizing the intuitive idea that higher arm-specific uncertainty requires stronger evidence.

+Taken together, our results demonstrate that the MMR decision theory can directly inform regret-optimal decision-making using one-shot, multi-arm RCTs.
+Therefore, our multi-arm AMMR allows researchers and practitioners to compare multiple competing policies by designing and implementing multi-arm RCTs within a unified decision-theoretic framework, moving beyond the pervasive two-arm ``A/B test'' designs.